 A2.2.3.1 For meetings of all Study Groups, the Coordination Committee for Vocabulary and their subordinate groups (Working Parties, Task Groups, etc.), the following deadlines apply for the submission of contributions:

 – where translation is required, contributions should be received at least three months prior to the meeting, and will be made available not later than four weeks before the meeting.
-For the second session of CPM, contributions should be received at least two months prior to the meeting (see Resolution ITU-R 2).
+For the second session of CPM, contributions should be received at least one month prior to the meeting (see Resolution ITU-R 2).
 For later contributions, no commitment can be made by the Secretariat to ensure the document will be available at the opening of the meeting in all the required languages;

 – otherwise, for documents not requiring translation, contributions (including Revisions, Addenda and Corrigenda to contributions) shall be received not later than seven calendar days (1600 hours UTC) prior to the start of the meeting to be made available for the opening of the meeting.
 For the second session of CPM, the deadline for submission is 14 calendar days (1600 hours UTC) prior to the meeting.
 The deadline applies only to contributions from the membership.
 The secretariat shall post contributions as received on a webpage established for this purpose within one working day, and post within three working days the official versions on the website once reformatted.
 The membership should submit their contributions using the template published by ITU-R.